TarhunchiKKK/grinch-js/README.md

 After running this command you can see some new files:

-- <i>grinch.config.ts</i> file in root of your project - configuration file
+- _grinch.config.ts_ file in root of your project - configuration file
-- <i>tests/main.grinch.ts</i> - entry file for Grinch scenarios
+- _tests/main.grinch.ts_ - entry file for Grinch scenarios

 ### Manualy